 • research outside of the curriculum

-• leadership experiences
+• community involvement and leadership

 Transfer Students